 Complaints details are analysed for trend information to ensure we identify service failures and take appropriate action.
 Regularly reporting the analysis of complaints information helps to inform management of where services need to improve.
-It will also help us report efficiently on the Annual Return on the Charter (the ARC).

-We publish on a quarterly basis [in newsletters/ on our website/ in our office] the outcome of complaints and the actions we have taken in response.
+We publish on a quarterly basis the outcome of complaints and the actions we have taken in response.
 This demonstrates the improvements resulting from complaints and shows that complaints can influence our services.
-It also helps ensure transparency in our complaints handling service and will demonstrate to our customers that we value complaints.
+It also helps ensure transparency in our complaints handling service and will help our customers see that we value their complaints.